Feeding the minds that feed the world

 - Facilitate the interchange of ideas among its members

 - Stimulate scientific investigations into technical problems dealing with the manufacture and distribution of food

 - Promulgate the results of research in food technology

 - Plan, organize, and administer projects for the advancement of food science

-It’s a testament to the foresight of our organization’s leaders that these objectives are as relevant today—if not more so—than they were more than 70 years ago.
+It’s a testament to the foresight of our organization’s leaders that these objectives are as relevant today—if not more so—than they were 75 years ago.

 Strengthening Our Community…And Advancing the Science of Food

-IFT builds on our rich history as a forum for like-minded professionals to gather, network, learn, and contribute to the global advancement of science.
-At a time when the world is getting smaller and there is a need to advance the science of food to address critical societal issues such as hunger, malnutrition, and sustainability, we are committed to:
+IFT builds on our rich history as a forum for professionals in industry, academia, and government to gather, network, learn, and contribute to the global advancement of science.
+At a time when the world is getting smaller and there is a need to advance the science of food to address critical societal issues such as hunger, malnutrition, and sustainability for a growing global population, we are committed to:

 - Demonstrating leadership

 - Facilitating the exchange of ideas and knowledge